-There’s a lot to be said about turning 40.
-I had heard about how “life begins at 40”, “40 is the new 30”, and my favourite, “after 40 you just don’t care a damn about anything,” from friends and people I knew, long before I reached this milestone.
-Of course, I didn’t take any of these in the literal sense and realised that I hadn’t understood what they meant either when my own 40 was to arrive.
+There’s a lot to be said about the 40’s.
+I had heard about how “life begins at 40”, “40 is the new 30”, and my favourite, “after 40, you just don’t care a damn about anything,” from friends and people long before I reached this milestone.
+Of course, I didn’t take any of these in the literal sense and realised that I hadn’t really understood what they meant when my own 40 finally arrived.

-Having children stretches every part of you, quite literally too.
+Having children stretches every part of you, quite literally, too.
 As all parents know, raising children requires patience (the infinite kind), energy (a whole lot of it), and courage (which is surprisingly easy).
-Like many mothers, I don’t quite remember when I placed my own life on the back-burner.
-My generation of Moms (that’s how old I feel at 41) come from an era where we were expected to sacrifice our own well being for the sake of our children.
+Like many mothers, I don’t quite remember when I placed my own life on the back burner.
+My generation of moms (that’s how old I feel at 41) come from an era where we were expected to sacrifice our own well being for the sake of our children.
 We, or at least I was never told that there could be a sort of a balance between my well being and that of my children.
 So essentially, my 30’s were about placing myself 2nd, and 3rd, and 4th, and 5th.
-If anything, many a times I felt almost displaced.
+If anything, many a time I felt almost displaced.

-Just to give you an idea about the suggestions on the lists of things to do before you turn 40, here goes:
+Just to give you an idea about the suggestions on the lists of things to do before turning 40, here goes: